ACTIVE: Continuous Similarity Search for Vessel Trajectories: Experiments

 \subsubsection{Default}

-Figure~\ref{fig:query_main_time} presents the query time for all methods on the two datasets under the default settings. \texttt{CSTS} demonstrates the best performance in terms of query time, attributed to its well-designed search algorithm with speed-up strategies. \texttt{O-PRT} has the longest search time, approximately 57 seconds on \texttt{DK-AIS} and 13 seconds on \texttt{US-AIS}, and its results are not displayed in the figure due to the significant disparity. \texttt{H-TrajI} and \texttt{F-TrajI}, which utilize an index based on entire trajectories, incur higher costs during the candidate search phase within the specified range. \texttt{H-DFT} and \texttt{F-DFT} perform relatively better than \texttt{H/F-TrajI} because the segment-based index offers increased efficiency during candidate searching.
+Fig.~\ref{fig:query_main_time} presents the query time for all methods on the two datasets under the default settings. \texttt{CSTS} demonstrates the best performance in terms of query time, attributed to its well-designed search algorithm with speed-up strategies. \texttt{O-PRT} has the longest search time, approximately 57 seconds on \texttt{DK-AIS} and 13 seconds on \texttt{US-AIS}, and its results are not displayed in the figure due to the significant disparity. \texttt{H-TrajI} and \texttt{F-TrajI}, which utilize an index based on entire trajectories, incur higher costs during the candidate search phase within the specified range. \texttt{H-DFT} and \texttt{F-DFT} perform relatively better than \texttt{H/F-TrajI} because the segment-based index offers increased efficiency during candidate searching.
 Both \texttt{H/F-TrajI} and \texttt{H/F-DFT} employ the Hausdorff or Fr{\'e}chet distance measures, which increase the search time during distance computations considerably, as they consider all point pairs within the trajectories. \texttt{TrajCL-TI} and \texttt{CLEAR-TI}, the two AI-based methods, exhibit strong efficiency since they leverage GPU capabilities, enabling faster distance computations. \texttt{O-PQT} takes longer than \texttt{CSTS}, indicating that the \texttt{SVTI} in \texttt{CSTS} is more effective than the Quad-tree based index.
-Figure~\ref{fig:query_main_hit} shows the hit rates of all methods on the two datasets under default settings.
-The hit rate of \texttt{CSTS} reaches 81\% on \texttt{DK-AIS} and 87\% on \texttt{US-AIS}, the highest among all methods.
-This superior performance is attributed to the proposed \texttt{OTRD} measure, which incorporates future movement trends of trajectories. \texttt{O-PQT} and \texttt{O-PRT} exhibit hit rates identical to that of \texttt{CSTS}, as they also employ the \texttt{OTRD} measure, which determines effectiveness in similar trajectory search. \texttt{H-TrajI} and \texttt{H-DFT} achieve the same hit rate because both use Hausdorff distance, while \texttt{F-TrajI} and \texttt{F-DFT} also perform equivalently in terms of hit rate due to their use of Fr{\'e}chet distance.
-The Hausdorff and Fr{\'e}chet measures show comparable hit rates but perform worse than \texttt{OTRD} because they rely on static or full-path comparisons, making them a poor fit for evolving trajectories.
-The two AI-based similarity computation methods, \texttt{TrajCL-TI} and \texttt{CLEAR-TI}, achieve the lowest hit rates because they are designed to cluster trajectory variants and are not optimized for computing similarity across all original trajectories.